harelaf/Nurse-Scheduling-Problem/README.md

-# Solving The 'Nurse Scheduling Problem' With EC-KitY
+# Solving The 'Nurse Scheduling Problem' Using EC-KitY
 The problem we will solve using the tools provided by EC-KitY is the 'Nurse Scheduling Problem'.

-Note:

-Our files are located in examples/vectorga/nurse_scheduling_problem
+Note: Our files are located in examples/vectorga/nurse_scheduling_problem

 ## About The Problem
 Given a list of nurses and chief nurses, and how many are required per shift in a day, return a schedule that upholds all the constraints.